 The digital age is among us and technology is rapidly improving, so using a digital medium to adapt to changing times is an efficient way to cater to training needs for your marketing team without disrupting normal routines.
 Updating your entire team with changes in strategy, a campaign approach, or sudden important corporate decisions that have an effect on the entire staff is much easier to do with video.
 Video is especially helpful when training remote or international teams, as well as freelancers and independent contractors.

 The role of content marketers is becoming more and more important.
 Having tailored, relevant, and varied content for target audiences is key for marketing teams.
 Having solely text – such as articles, blogs, or training manuals, is going out of style.
 Visual information is processed 60,000 times faster, so imagine all the possibilities video has to offer for marketing teams!
 Creative content in the form of animated videos, explainer videos, GIFs, infographics, case studies, live video sessions, webinars, interactive videos, social media contests, and the like will bring you the results you want.

-Using video will help address these 5 core issues that all marketers face in their careers.
+Using video will help address these 5 biggest marketing problems that all marketers face in their careers.
 Video can be used in various ways when it comes to marketing strategy and increasing ROI, but tackling these five main issues first will lay the groundwork for an impressive and effective marketing campaign, strategy, and overall team.

 Emily Cleary is a writer and content marketer with a background in higher education teaching, writing tutoring, and marketing.
 She holds a Master of Arts degree in Sociology and studied business in college.
 Emily is a digital native who writes various types of content online about software and technology, business, education and learning.
 You can contact her via LinkedIn.